Frank W. Zammetti

 one integrated UI and back-end infrastructure.

-During the course of this project, I defined standards that that are now
+During this project, I defined standards that that are now standards across

-standards across the organization for RIA development, including usage of
+the organization for RIA development, including usage of libraries such as

-mentor to an approximately 15-person team as well as aiding in resource
+an approximately 15-person team as well as aiding in resource management

-management decisions and setting overall project direction and designing the
+decisions and setting overall project direction and designing the architecture.

 * Universal Transfer of Assets – I was lead